 - Students wishing to be considered for a TA position must submit an application to the GAA by March 15.
 Faculty review student applications in an annual meeting during the spring quarter.
 Students with fewer previous TAships are first in line.
 Ties are broken according to the following factors: a) courses completed, b) degree requirements completed, c) previous teaching experience, d) GPA, and e) availability.
-TA appointments are decided in the spring for the following year; if there are unanticipated openings over the course of the year, however, students with applications on file will be reconsidered. - 2) Since the primary purpose of a TA position is to enhance the quality of undergraduate education, first consideration must be given to graduate students who have demonstrated academic excellence and who already show the potential for being an effective teacher. - 3) First year students and students are not usually appointed to TA positions. - 4) Number of years of TA funding depends on the funding package when a student entered the program and may not be guaranteed beyond the original number of years (i.e. 12 quarters of guaranteed may not mean a 13th is available).
+TA appointments are decided in the spring for the following year; if there are unanticipated openings over the course of the year, however, students with applications on file will be reconsidered. - 2) Since the primary purpose of a TA position is to enhance the quality of undergraduate education, first consideration must be given to graduate students who have demonstrated academic excellence and who already show the potential for being an effective teacher. - 3) Number of years of TA funding depends on the funding package when a student entered the program and may not be guaranteed beyond the original number of years (i.e. 12 quarters of guaranteed may not mean a 13th is available).
 Appointment one year does not automatically mean a reappointment for the following year.
 Persons applying for an appointment for the first time and those applying for reappointment are evaluated simultaneously.
 Student evaluations of TA performance are taken into consideration for re-appointments.